oVirt/ovirt-site/source/feature/host-network-qos.html.md

 #### Summary

-In order to provide control of network traffic, we need to define traffic boundaries for incoming and outgoing traffic.
-This goal is achieved by associating a [http://www.ovirt.org/Features/Network_QoS Network QoS](http://www.ovirt.org/Features/Network_QoS Network QoS) to an abstract network entity.
-Network QoS is used in the context of a Vnic Profile but it's relevant also for defining QoS for Networks having identical traffic shaping attributes (average, burst and peak as detailed in [http://www.ovirt.org/Features/Network_QoS Network QoS](http://www.ovirt.org/Features/Network_QoS Network QoS)).
+In order to provide traffic control of a network, we need to define boundaries for incoming and outgoing traffic.
+This goal is achieved by defining inbound and outbound traffic (as defined in [Features/Network_QoS#Detailed_Description Network QoS](Features/Network_QoS#Detailed_Description_Network_QoS)) for an abstract network entity.

 #### Owner